 Lowell Williams (Chair)

 Appointed as Principal of Dudley College of Technology from 10th March 2008, Lowell has led the college through three successful Ofsted inspections, culminating in the award of ‘outstanding provider’ in 2017.
 Lowell was previously, Principal of South Leicestershire College, which also achieved Ofsted ‘outstanding provider’ status.
-Lowell is Chair of the Board of Trustees of the Black Country Living Museum, Board member of the Black Country Local Enterprise Partnership, Chair of the West Midlands Further Education Skills and Productivity Group and is a Fellow of the Institute of Innovation & Knowledge Exchange.
+Lowell is a National Leader of Further Education.
+He is Chair of the Board of Trustees of the Black Country Living Museum, Chair of the West Midlands Further Education Skills and Productivity Group and is a Fellow of the Institute of Innovation & Knowledge Exchange.
+In May 2018, Lowell was appointed as Chair of the Board of Shrewsbury Academies Trust.

 Appointed as Vice Principal – Finance, at Dudley College in 2015 Andrew had previously worked in the private accountancy sector; having moved into the world of finance following a professional footballing career.
 With experience of serving as a governor of Halesowen College, he brought a valuable understanding of the further education sector to Dudley where he has been instrumental in maintaining the college’s strong financial position whilst also increasing investment in new building such as Dudley Advance II.